 To till your soil, apply the amendments and start digging or use a rototiller.
 It takes time, but make sure everything is adequately mixed, including all corners of a pot or bed.

 Once you’ve mixed everything in, water your soil to help cool any added manure.
 This process should be repeated every few days until the soil is cool to the touch when you bury your hand.
 At this point, the soil is ready for your seeds or clones.

-Though tilling your soil is necessary for your first year as a gardener, it’s up for debate whether or not tilling annually is beneficial.
+Though tilling soil is necessary for your first crop, it’s up for debate whether or not tilling annually is beneficial.
 The argument against tilling is that it breaks down a complex network of mycelium, worm tunnels, and cavities created by beneficial organisms in the soil.